|

 by Peter Holleran

-We need a new vision precisely because a new vision is already in the making!
-Ever since pioneers like Swami Vivekananda, Paramhansa Yogananda, Paul Brunton (PB), and Sri Aurobindo, as well as early movements such as New-Thought, I AM, and Theosophy, and the modern influx of Zen masters, Indian gurus, and Tibetan lamas to the West, the many old teachings have been in the process of restoration, upgrading, and adaptation to the ever-evolving needs and maturity of humanity.
-Some think it may all happen ‘tomorrow’, but we are in the midst of an unprecedented change that will likely take hundreds of years.
-Yet global intercommunication on a massive scale has brought the ancient spiritual heritage of mankind to everyone with access to a computer, and the many doctrines, confusing, contrasting, and often contradictory, are being explored, analyzed, compared and formulated into some kind of consistency by many involved in a great and necessary work.
+We suggest that a primary reason we need a new vision is precisely because a new vision is already in the making!
+Just as it is said that God will give every soul that which it truly desires, so, too, with humanity.
+Ever since pioneers like Sri Ramakrishna, Swami Vivekananda, Paramhansa Yogananda, Sri Ramana Maharshi, PB, and Sri Aurobindo, as well as early movements such as New-Thought, I AM, and Theosophy, and the modern influx of Zen masters, Indian gurus, and Tibetan lamas to the West, the many old teachings have been in the process of restoration, upgrading, and adaptation to the ever-evolving needs and maturity of humanity.
+Some think it may all happen ‘tomorrow’, but we are in the midst of an unprecedented change that will likely take centuries.
+PB predicted that in six hundred years a new, simple, global faith would supplant all of the currently existing religions.
+Yet already world-wide intercommunication on a massive scale is bringing the ancient spiritual heritage of mankind to everyone with access to a computer, and the many doctrines, confusing, contrasting, and often contradictory, are being explored, analyzed, compared and formulated into some kind of consistency by many involved in a great and necessary work.

-In the deepest sense there cannot be a 'new spirituality', as spirit in its most transcendent aspect is beyond time.
-At that level we can expect that the essence of spirituality will remain the same.
+In the deepest sense the case might be made that there cannot be a 'new spirituality', as spirit in its most transcendent aspect is beyond time.
+At that level we can expect that the essence of spirituality will remain the same - perhaps.
 Yet human comprehension and embodiment of spirit and the spiritual path is part of relative existence and is subject to change and evolution.
-It is on this level that we can speak of a new spirituality.
-This tendency in the realm of spirituality is reaching new levels given the times in which we live when, perhaps more than ever before, we are all to some extent being exposed to the tremendous richness of our planets diverse spiritual traditions and teachers.
-A great deal of what explorers of 'new spirituality' consider as new is often to be found already existing in the ancient teachings.
-There is a danger in becoming concerned with innovation and newness for its own sake - one effect of which can be ignoring of devaluing tradition paths rather than mining their great richness and wisdom as a foundation for further development.
+As there is now a quantum physics, there may evolve a 'quantum spirituality.'
+It is on this level that we can speak of a new teaching and new 'paths'.
+The tendency for amalgamation in the realm of spirituality is reaching new levels given the times in which we live when, perhaps more than ever before, we are all to some extent being exposed to the tremendous richness of our planets diverse spiritual traditions and teachers.
+A great deal of what explorers of 'new spirituality' consider as new is often, to be found already existing in the ancient teachings, true.
+There is, no doubt, a danger in becoming concerned with innovation and newness for its own sake - one effect of which can be ignoring of devaluing tradition paths rather than mining their great richness and wisdom as a foundation for further development.
 Why 're-invent the wheel'? one might ask.

 Yet, amazingly, there remain those who would throw the baby out with the bath water, saying, why bother even retaining the old at all?